 With a UK Labour government, our military, financial, diplomatic and political support for Ukraine will remain steadfast.
 Labour will support efforts to hold Putin's Russia to account for its illegal war, backing calls for a Special Tribunal for the Crime of Aggression.
-We will work with our allies to enable the seizure and repurposing of frozen Russian state assets to support Ukraine.
+We will work with our allies to enable the seizure and repurposing of frozen At the heart of our security are the men and women who serve and risk their lives for this country.
+We will strengthen support for our Armed Forces communities

+Russian state assets to support Ukraine.
 And we will play a leading role in providing Ukraine with a clear path to NATO membership.